danielgalion/PizzaTestApp/README.md

 I've took care about Single Principle Responsibility and DRY rules.
 I've made my best on writing short and concise methods.

 Application was tested on Android Emulator with API 29.

+Project is based on a task sent by Mood Up Team from Poznań, Poland.